humdrum-tools/humdrum-documentation/guide/ch06/index.md

 If the durations of the concurrent notes differ, then one must use Humdrum spine path indicators (see below).

-Example 6.2 illustrates a musical context where multiple stops may be appropriate.
+Example&nbsp;6.2 illustrates a musical context where multiple stops may be appropriate.
 The sample passage is from a keyboard work by Telemann.
 The work is almost entirely in two parts with only occasional chords.
 Since the chords always contain notes of equal